Risks Related to Advantest's Business

-To achieve these targets, Board of Directors and Board of Managing Directors and the Internal Control Committee conduct risk analysis to continuously verify scenarios of what changes will have an impact on performance.
+To achieve these targets, Board of Directors and the Executive Management Committee and the Internal Control Committee conduct risk analysis to continuously verify scenarios of what changes will have an impact on performance.

 Advantest's success depends on its continued ability to develop and manage relationships with its major customers.
 A small number of such major customers currently account for a significant portion of its net sales.
-Sales to Advantest's five largest customers accounted for approximately 37% in FY2018 and approximately 30% in FY2019.
+Sales to Advantest's five largest customers accounted for approximately 30% in FY2019 and approximately 34% in FY2020.
 The success and loss of one or more of these major customers, changes in their capital expenditures or failure of their main products could materially harm Advantest's business.
 Furthermore, if Advantest's major customers experience deterioration in their financial position and are unable to fulfill their payment obligations to Advantest in accordance with the applicable terms, Advantest's business, results of operations and financial position may be adversely affected.

-To reduce the risk, Advantest seeks to gain broad customer base by entering new markets and developing new customers and emerging market, while paying attention to operating efficiency.
+To reduce this risk, Advantest seeks to gain broad customer base by entering new markets and developing new customers and emerging market, while paying attention to operating efficiency.